What is Safeguarding?

 Nursery Safeguarding Lead – Angie Whitehead

 Acting Trustee with Safeguarding Responsibility – Ingrid Lihou

 If you have any concerns or questions, please contact Kate Lunn on 01422 882071, or any of the team above.

-The school also takes online safety seriously and we do all we can to support parents in keeping their children safe whilst using the internet.
-The school provides a copy of the NSPCC booklet to all families on admission to the school – if you require an additional copy of this, just let us know.
+The Nursery takes online safety seriously and we do all we can to support parents in keeping their children safe whilst using the internet.
+The Nursery provides a copy of the NSPCC booklet to all families on admission – if you require an additional copy of this, just let us know.